playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 ### A note about `nohoist`

-It's worth mentioning that other React Native monorepo guides often utilize [Yarn 1's `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/) functionality that no longer is supported in Yarn 2+.
+It's worth mentioning that other React Native monorepo guides often utilize [Yarn 1's `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/) functionality, which is no longer supported in Yarn 2+.

 Here's what a maintainer of Yarn told me about the possibility of supporting `nohoist` in Yarn is: